AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 ## Add a Data Archive

-If you plan on transferring AF server data, it is recommended to add an AF server first, because the PI to Data Hub Agent Configuration Utility will detect automatically the PI Data Archive servers that are referenced by AF server, allowing you to select the source PI Data Archive that contains the PI points you want to transfer.
-However, you can also add a PI Data Archive without adding an AF server.
+If you plan on transferring AF server data, it is recommended to add an AF server first, because the PI to Data Hub Agent Configuration Utility will detect automatically the Data Archive servers that are referenced by AF server, allowing you to select the source Data Archive that contains the PI points you want to transfer.
+However, you can also add a Data Archive without adding an AF server.

-**Note:** There is a one-to-one (1:1) PI Data Archive to PI to Data Hub Agent constraint for PI to Data Hub transfers.
+**Note:** There is a one-to-one (1:1) Data Archive to PI to Data Hub Agent constraint for PI to Data Hub transfers.
 If your AF server references multiple Data Archives, only one Data Archive can be selected and configured for the transfer.

-The list of available PI Data Archive servers is based on the servers referenced by AF elements on the AF server you selected.
-If you are upgrading an agent, the PI to Data Hub Agent Configuration Utility maintains the previously selected PI Data Archive configuration.
+The list of available Data Archive servers is based on the servers referenced by AF elements on the AF server you selected.
+If you are upgrading an agent, the PI to Data Hub Agent Configuration Utility maintains the previously selected Data Archive configuration.

 **Note:** If you are not adding an AF server, select the Data Archive icon on the first page of the PI to Data Hub Agent Configuration Utility.